polar-app/polar-app/docs/SHARING.md

 ## TODO

+- regular expressions don't work either:

+    function test3() {
+        return "bar|bar".matches("bar");
+    }

+    -

+- the map functions SEEM to be there but they aren't.
+Things like 'includes' are missing.

+- Teams are going to be hard to implement.
+The only way I can really think of doing this is to evaluate every member of the set one by one...

+- a big issue sis how are we going to see that a document with permissions assigned to teams maps to a user that is a member of a team.

 - Initially we have NO limits on who can be added.
 We add everyone in the chain this way people can discover one another indefinitely.
 The one issue here though is latency.
 Users are going to pop in all at once.